ShengQuanZhou/challenge/README.md

 Q: Is q-variance related to the implied volatility smile?

 A: Yes, however it is not the same thing because q-variance applies to realized volatility.
-But if you want to model implied volatility, a first step is to understand realized volatility.
+But if you want to model implied volatility, a first step obviously is to understand realized volatility.

 Q: Is q-variance related to the price-change distribution over a period?

 A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians (see further reading below).
 [Figure 4](Figure_4.png) compares the q-distribution with the average distribution over the S&P 500 stocks, where the distribution of each stock has been normalized by its standard deviation for comparability.
 The time-invariance is illustrated in [Figure 5](Figure_5.png) for different periods T.

-Q: What is the point in using a classical model if the quantum model is an almost perfect match to the data?

-A: The quantum model predicts variance and the price-change distribution, but does not provide a time series of daily prices.
-If a classical model can do that, and still produce the quadratic shape, then that will be very useful, which is why we are giving the classical model an extra parameter (three instead of two).

-Q: How was the quantum model derived?

-A: Details are in the references, but put simply the q-variance property is the equation for the variance of a perturbed quantum oscillator, which was derived by quantizing a linear entropic force.
-The model can be viewed as a first-order approximation to the price dynamics as they play out over a period.

-Q. What does the quantum model, or the behaviour of stocks, have to do with subatomic particles?

-A. Nothing, other than the fact that some problems which couple probability and dynamics in both physics and finance are best modelled using a type of probability that is based on complex numbers.
-And sometimes you have to trust the mathematics.

 Q: Can I use AI for the challenge?